Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 Flip flops

-A pair of flip flops are lightweight and easy to slip into your case or backpack.
-Essential for days at the beach, chilling out at a cenote or hangin out around the pool, they are also a must-have in case you are staying at a hostel, to get into the common showers.
-Definitely add a pair into your packing list for Mexico.
+A pair of flip-flops are lightweight and easy to slip into your suitcase or backpack.
+Essential for days at the beach, chilling out at a cenote, or hanging out around the pool, they are also a must-have, in case you are staying at a hostel, to get into the common showers.
+Definitely add a pair to your packing list for Mexico.

-The most popular brand for flip-flops is Havaianas – get a pair here.
-However, I have recently switched to Crocs and I find them way more comfortable and lighter – even inside my backpack.
-Check them out here.
+The most popular brand for flip-flops is Havaianas because they are comfortable and affordable.
+However, I have recently switched to Crocs Kadee, as I find them way more comfortable and lighter – even inside my backpack.

 Sandals or walking shoes

-Check out REI here for a selection of sandals and walking shoes – they have anything for any style and price range.
+REI sandals have a large selection of sandals and walking shoes – they have anything for any style and price range.
+I really like the Tevas and Chacos.

 Hiking shoes